arti040/simplate/README.md

 **Only DIVs?**

 Of course no!
-You are not limited to DIVs only!
+You are not limited to DIVs!
 Every element can be a box, just give it a class ".box":
 ```
 <a href="#" class="box span1-5">This a link, which is also a box, which has 20% of its parent's width</a>
 ```